My reading in 2021

 Zen & the Art of Motorcycle Maintenance

 I first read this book in high school.
-With its explorations of “What is Quality”, tracing the path of western & eastern philosophies, it set me on the lifelong path of the mind.
+With its explorations of “What is Quality”, tracing the path of western & eastern philosophies, it set me on the lifelong path of a life of the mind.

 Neuromancer